leonitousconforti/drone_simulation/README.md

 2. Improve the intellisense support, as it just wouldn't work for me on some things.
 I wouldn't consider myself a pick and choose developer who just scrolls through intellisense until they find find something that looks right, but I do appreciate it when I can quickly and automatically import all the files I need and when I can hover for documentation.

 3. Improve the project structure.
-I felt like there were quite a few redundant and unnecessary parts of the project that increased complexity and coupling for no reason, which mad it more difficult to understand at first.
-As an example, all routing strategies used to be paired to a graph, such that if you gave a map to a routing strategy it would calculate the path from point A to B. But all graph used to also be paired to routing strategies, such that if you gave a routing strategy to a graph it would calculate the path from point A to B. This create a cyclic dependency loop, graphs depend on routing strategies and routing strategies depend on maps.
+I felt like there were quite a few redundant and unnecessary parts of the project that increased complexity and coupling for no reason, which made it more difficult to understand at first.
+As an example, all routing strategies used to be paired to a graph, such that if you gave a graph to a routing strategy it would calculate the path from point A to B. But all graphs used to also be paired to routing strategies, such that if you gave a routing strategy to a graph it would calculate the path from point A to B. This creates a cyclic dependency loop, graphs depend on routing strategies and routing strategies depend on graphs.
 It just makes things harder to read to because of the syntax and mental work that goes in to overcoming this.
 So I ask, why do they both need to be coupled to each other?
 If anyone has a good response as to why it needs to be that way, then yeah it can be that way.
 But in my mind, I'm not here to philosophize about whose responsibility it is to calculate paths, I just said that only routing strategies will ever need to calculate paths in our system - and it works just fine.
 Also having header and source folders increases the number of files shown to the developer at a time, which also increases the cognitive load needed by the developer.
 So I propose that all files related to one another go in the same folder, and that files are separated based on the domain/responsibility.
 This is also how most of Google's monorepos are structured and I find it helps me a lot.

 I determined that the best way to accomplish these goals was through a different build system.
 I ultimately decided to use either CMake or Bazel.
 While I have had some experience using CMake, I had no prior experience using bazel before this project.
 So why did I decide to go with bazel?